HomeMy WebLinkAboutREPORT Strategic Plan Progress 20261

 receive sufficient training.Tammy Zimmerman 50%

 All employee training sessions were conducted in December 2025 with step-by-step guides in iTown.
-Small group and
+An additional "Tips

 2